brianfortin/NHL-momentum-prediction/README.md

 **Date:** November 2025

-**Purpose:** Create an end-to-end automated pipeline with custom features to make a model with well-reasoned predictions about game outcome.
+**Description:** An end-to-end automated pipeline with custom feature variables to make an accurate model and find variables that most influence Bruins game outcome.

 ---

 ## Overview

-Using the Boston Bruins (2022–2023 and 2023–2024 seasons) as a case study, this pipeline takes in raw game logs from the NHL API, defines performance features, and trains a predictive model to outperform a standard baseline.
+Using the Boston Bruins (2022–2023 and 2023–2024 seasons) as a case study, this pipeline takes in raw game logs from the NHL API, defines performance features, and trains a predictive model to outperform a logisitic regression baseline.

-This machine-learning project quantifies the impact of team-level variables on NHL game outcomes including *Team Momentum*, *Opponent Strength*, and *Schedule Fatigue*.
+This project specifically quantifies the impact of team-level variables on NHL game outcomes including *Team Momentum*, *Opponent Strength*, and *Schedule Fatigue*.

 ---

 ## Summary

 * **Objective:** Predict $P(\text{Win})$ using dynamic features rather than static player stats.
 * **Best Model:** XGBoost Classifier (Time-Series Split).
 * **Key Result:** Achieved **59.4% Accuracy** (*AUC*: 0.606), outperforming the desired ~55% sports betting baseline.